Effect of cation-disorder on lithium transport in halide superionic conductors

 To evaluate how the Li/vacancy site distribution is affected by the presence of Zr disorder, we investigated the energy sampled by the Li/vacancy configurations in a MC simulation when Zr ordering is fixed to that obtained at elevated temperatures.
-Figure \ref{fig:landscape_MD} (a)-(b) shows the average configurational energy, $\{ E_T\}$, sampled by the Li/vacancy degrees of freedom conditioned on various fixed Zr states of disorder (represented by $T_{\text{eff}}$, which is the temperature at which the Zr configurations were obtained).
+The Zr configuration sampled from MC at $T_{\text{eff}}=3050$ K shows intersite exchange between Li/Zr for both $\alpha$- and $\beta$-LZC, while the Zr configuration above the order--disorder transition (e.g., $T_{\text{eff}}=5000$ K) corresponds to complete cation disorder on the cation sublattices in the hcp and fcc framework (Figure S2).
+Figure \ref{fig:landscape_MD}a--b shows the average configurational energy, $\{ E_T\}$, sampled by the Li/vacancy degrees of freedom conditioned on various fixed Zr states of disorder (represented by $T_{\text{eff}}$, which is the temperature at which the Zr configurations were obtained).
 The $x$-axis represents the temperature at which the Li/vacancy energy was sampled in MC, and the $y$-axis shows the average energy difference above the 0 K configuration.
 The Li/vacancy energetics for both \(\alpha\)- and \(\beta\)-LZC with $T_{\text{eff}}=50$ K and 1050 K are almost the same, indicating no Zr disorder occurs in this temperature range.
 When Zr is well ordered ($T_{\text{eff}}=50$ K or $T_{\text{eff}}=1050$ K), the Li/vacancy disorder initiates at approximately 500 K indicated by the characteristic potential-energy increase.

 For the structures with a high degree of Zr disorder (e.g., \(T_{\text{eff}}=5000\) K), Li already samples higher-energy configurations at low temperatures (200 to 300 K) and no distinct order--disorder transition is observed, consistent with findings in other materials with coupled disorder \cite{Tepesch1995}.
-This observation indicates that Li/vacancy configurational disorder at room temperature is made possible by Zr disorder.
+This observation indicates that Li/vacancy configurational disorder at RT is made possible by Zr disorder.
+An analysis of Li intersite exchange energy ($\Delta E_{\text{site}}$) is provided in Figure S3, which finds that the presence of Zr disorder broadens the site energy distribution and increases the density of low $\Delta E_{\text{site}}$.